ziur/sdfc-idea/_docs/deployment.md

     BUILD SUCCESSFUL
 ```

 > **Note:** Many Files can be added

-This command uploads Class1.cls and all triggers and all obejcts.
+This command uploads Class1.cls and all triggers and all objects.

 	$ gradle upload -Pfiles=classes/Class1.cls,triggers,objects

-output:
+Output:

 ```bash
     :upload